Appointments can be held by video call, by phone or in person at one of our local offices.

 Statistics taken from The Department for Transport Casualty Report identify the main contributing factors for cycling accidents:

-Common causes of road cycle accidents involve nearside junctions and roundabouts, motor vehicles pulling out from driveways, vehicle doors opening into the path of the cyclist, vehicles pulling out of queuing traffic, and the collision that can potentially cause the most serious injuries in our experience is when cyclists have been hit from behind.
+Common causes of road cycle accidents involve nearside junctions and roundabouts, motor vehicles pulling out from driveways, vehicle doors opening into the path of the cyclist, vehicles pulling out of queuing traffic.
+The collisions that cause the most serious injuries, in our experience with compensation for bicycle accidents, is when cyclists have been hit from behind.

 Nearly half of all the cycle accidents we deal with occur at junctions.
 Whilst just a small percentage occur in the dark and even fewer occur on wet surfaces.
 In more cases than not, cycling road accidents can be avoided and regularly are the fault of the vehicle driver, not the cyclist.